Use Local Information and Resources

 - Alert the APC office asap when you have symptoms of cold, flu, loss of smell or taste, coughing, or other respiratory illness, and make an appointment to get tested.
 You must stay home and not come to work until three criteria are met: you are free of fever (100.4° F [37.8° C] or greater using an oral thermometer) or signs of a fever (chills, sweats, etc) for three days or more, at least 10 days have passed since the onset of symptoms, and you have documentation of a negative COVID test.

-- 2+ layer fabric washable or surgical-style disposable face mask
+- 2+ layer fabric washable mask, 3+ layer surgical-style disposable, 5-layer KN95 mask alone or under a fabric or surgical-style disposable

-- with a nose wire or molded shape to ensure a good seal around the nose
+- with nose wire to ensure a good seal around the nose

-- allows fully unobstructed and fully clear downward vision (doesn’t stick out from face, doesn’t ride up under eyes, doesn’t touch lower eyelashes)
+- with fully unobstructed forward view and fully unobstructed clear downward vision (doesn’t stick out from face, doesn’t ride up under eyes, doesn’t touch lower eyelashes, doesn’t fall down nose)

 - with either ear loops or ties behind the head and neck